Little Ferry Seaplane Base

 Little Ferry Seaplane Base (FAA LID: 2N7) is a public-use seaplane base located one nautical mile (1.852 km) east of the central business district of the borough of Little Ferry on the Hackensack River in Bergen County, New Jersey, United States.
 The base is privately owned.
+Although the Federal Aviation Administration still lists the base as active, New Jersey has prohibited operating seaplanes on navigable waterways since 2015, and no dock facilities have been deemed unsafe.

 Facilities and aircraft

 Little Ferry Seaplane Base covers an area of 1 acre at an elevation of 0 feet (0 m) above mean sea level.
 It has one runway designated 01/19 with a water surface measuring 5,500 by 150 feet (1,676 x 45 m).

 For the 12-month period ending December 31, 2014 the base had 0 aircraft operations.
-At that time 0 aircraft were based there.
+At that time, 0 aircraft were based there.